Pearl Gonzalez: Invicta Fighting Championships

 Gonzalez made her promotional debut on March 24, 2018, at Invicta FC 28: Mizuki vs. Jandiroba against Kali Robbins. and she won the fight via unanimous decision.

 Gonzalez faced Barbara Acioly on May 4, 2018, at Invicta FC 29: Kaufman vs. Lehner.
 She submitted Acioly and won the fight.

 Gonzalez faced Daiane Firmino on September 1, 2018, at Invicta FC 31: Jandiroba vs. Morandin.
 She won the fight via unanimous decision.

 Gonzalez faced Vanessa Porto for the vacant Invicta FC Flyweight Championship at Invicta FC 34 on February 15, 2019.
 She lost the fight via technical decision.

 On October 4, 2019, Gonzalez faced Brogan Walker-Sanchez at Invicta FC 37.
 She won the fight via unanimous decision.

 Gonzalez faced Miranda Maverick at Invicta FC 39 on February 7, 2020.
 She lost the fight via unanimous decision.

 Gonzalez was then scheduled to face Erin Blanchfield for the vacant Invicta FC Flyweight Championship at Invicta FC 43 on November 20, 2020.
 However, Gonzalez was forced to withdraw due to contracting COVID-19 and the bout was supposed to be postponed to the future.
 However, her contract with the organization expired before she had the following bout.

+Post-Invicta

+Gonzalez made her MMA return after three and a half years at XFC 50 on April 12, 2024 against Monica Medina.
+She won by armbar submission in the first round.

 Bare-knuckle boxing

 On April 22, 2021, it was announced that Gonzalez had signed a multi-fight contract with Bare Knuckle Fighting Championship.
 On June 1, 2021, it was announced that Gonzalez was expected to make her debut against Charisa Sigala at BKFC 18 on June 26, 2021.
 She won the debut via unanimous decision.

 Her sophomore appearance came against Britain Hart at BKFC 22 on November 12, 2021.
 She lost the fight via unanimous decision and subsequently stated that she will be moving away from the sport.
+This fight, however, earned her the Fight of the Night award.